 KDB number 865664 - RF Exposure on GHz devices

-"Let's Say..." is a monthly blog where LS Research's staff provide explanation, expertise, and insight on hypothetical scenarios regarding different product's EMC/EMI regulatory compliance.
+"Let's Say..." is a monthly blog where LSR's staff provide explanation, expertise, and insight on hypothetical scenarios regarding different product's EMC/EMI regulatory compliance.
 This month we discuss considerations for a manufacturer who's implemented a WiFi Module, and is concerned about their product's FCC and CE compliance.

 The effect of integrating a WiFi module on a product's compliance to the applicable technical standards in the US will greatly depend on the type of product which has been modified, the module selected, and the compliance status of the each prior to the integration.